-Loose Crowns Problems - Dental Crown Problems:
+Loose Dental Crowns Problems Information - Dental Crown Problem Question Blog:

 Most dental crowns are cemented onto the prepared tooth.
 From time to time, these dental crown(s) can become loose or fall out.
 This does not happen often, but it does happen from time to time.
 Sometimes, a dental crown can become loose or break off with part of the tooth structure.
 If the tooth breaks with the dental crown, then it is most likely going to need a new dental crown to be made.
 All of this is done after a thorough dental exam by your dentist at their dental practice.

-Decay, mobile tooth (loose tooth from perio condition), old crown: Some of the causes of dental crowns falling off are decay, too much grinding or trauma.
+Perio or periodontal problems can cause dental crown problems.
+If the underlying tooth has gum problems, then it can become loose due to dental bone loss.
+Some of the causes of dental crowns falling off are decay, too much grinding, or trauma.
 Some people grind their teeth at night, which may possibly cause a crown to fracture, break off or become loose.

 If at all possible, if a crown does come out - try to keep the old crown that has fallen out and take it to your dentist.
 Sometimes, they may simply be able to clean it up and re-cement it.
 Other times, the old crown fit may not be good and the underlying tooth may have to be re-prepped - hence, may need to do a new crown.

 Loose Dental Crowns Blog Online, Dental Crown Treatment Options:

 One thing to keep in mind.
 Dental Crowns can be replaced in most cases - but not in all.
 As well will discuss, if the underlying tooth structure that the dental crown goes on is not solid - then a new crown will not last very long.